DarkSorrow/rn-google-signin/README.md

 - **Limited Scope Support**: Android implementation uses Credential Manager which has limited scope support
 - **Note**: Requires Google Play Services to be installed and up to date

+**⚠️ Important Android Limitation**: The `isSignedIn()` method on Android may trigger the credential picker UI even when the user is already signed in.
+This is a fundamental limitation of Google's Credential Manager API, which is designed for credential retrieval rather than passive status checking.
+For production Android apps, consider implementing your own sign-in state management.

 ### Platform Differences

 | Feature | iOS | Android | Notes |